The Soul of Kerala: Exploring Pachadi and Thoran, Pillars of Traditional Cuisine Imagine a traditional Kerala feast, the Onam Sadya, laid ...

 and is considered essential for authentic flavor:

-or vegetable) lack this characteristic flavor.
+(like sunflower or vegetable) lack this characteristic flavor.

-Heating coconut oil releases a unique fragrance that forms the base aroma
+- Aroma: Heating coconut oil releases a unique fragrance

-of the tempering.
+that forms the base aroma of the tempering.

-medium-chain triglycerides (MCTs), which are metabolized differently.
+nutrition for its medium-chain triglycerides (MCTs), which are metabolized

-authentic taste of Pachadi and Thoran.
+to the authentic taste of Pachadi and Thoran.

-and Thoran healthy?
+Are Pachadi and Thoran healthy?

 Yes, both dishes can be highly nutritious when